HIKING JULIANA TRAIL – THE SOČA VALLEY PART

 Did someone say remote?

-There are several great things about walking the Juliana Trail, especially in the times of the Covid-19.
-Most importantly, you get to see some best of Slovenia without being in a crowd of people.
+There are several great things about walking the Juliana Trail, most importantly, you get to see some best of Slovenia without being in a crowd of people.

 In total, the Juliana walking trail is 270 km long and it has 16 stages.
 The stages are varying by length and walking difficulty; it’s possible to spend the night where a stage starts or ends, along with opportunities to stop for meals and get refreshments.